In 1998 a proposal for a C++ Library Repository Web Site was posted by Beman G. Dawes. The original vision aims to satisfy two major goals:

 - Community websites like stackoverflow.

-- Many books talking about Modern C++ were written the last few years.
+- Many books written in the last few years.

-To resume we can say that the original creators were visionaries, and the main goal to have a peer reviewed library with a high quality is done.
-We hope that Boost will be more adopted and used by the C++ developers in the near future.
+We can say that the original creators were visionaries and that the main goal to have a peer reviewed library with a high quality is achieved.
+We hope that Boost will be more adopted and used by more C++ developers in the near future.